jimmyangel/morinricardo/content/post/2021-01-10-geoportal-data.md

 ### Uploaded GIS data sets

 These are the actual GIS files published on the Geoportal as .ZIP archive files.
-Two types of files stored inside the .ZIP archive are supported: vector files which use the [Shapefile](https://en.wikipedia.org/wiki/Shapefile) format and raster files which use the [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) format.
+Two types of files stored inside the .ZIP archives are supported: vector files which use the [Shapefile](https://en.wikipedia.org/wiki/Shapefile) format and raster files which use the [GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) format.

 These files are stored using the [Amazon Web Services (AWS)](https://aws.amazon.com/) [Simple Storage Service (S3)](https://aws.amazon.com/s3/), and they are configured with public-read access.